DevCheckOG/LLVMIRCourse/README.md

 representation (IR), code optimization, machine code generation, and execution.

+## ¿Where is LLVM used?

+It is currently the "magic" behind the lives of languages ​​like Rust, Swift, V lang, Zig, and many other modern languages.
+Used by C or C++ compilers like Clang.

 ## ¿What is intermediate representation (IR)?

 Intermediate representation generally refers to a language that is independent of source code and sub-objective, as it is the midpoint between two major phases, from inception to completion.